 In this mode card represents its available RAM to the MSX machine as normal mapped RAM, available in all banks.
-Mapper is having its internal memory mapping registers at ports 0FCh-0FFh, its readability will be controlled by second argument of NETSETMAP command.
+Mapper is having its internal memory mapping registers at ports 0FCh-0FFh, its readability will be controlled by second argument of NETSETMAP command (respective bit in System mode register 0).

-Cartridge is fully dedicated for mapped RAM operation, there's no GR8NET ROM initialization, and no CALLNET or CALLDSK commands present, and BASIC will return Syntax error if you try using them.
+Cartridge is fully dedicated for mapped RAM operation, there's no GR8NET ROM initialization, and no NET, DSK or FL commands present, and BASIC will return Syntax error if you try using them.